 During the Thirty Years War (1618 to1648) British soldiers discovered gin.
 They brought it back to England with them, where it rapidly became popular with the masses, the name being shortened from geneva to gin.

 The British also introduced gin to the tropics.
 It was used to hide the bitter taste of the anti-malaria medication “quinine”, which was dissolved in tonic water.
-That’s how the gin and tonic we know was invented!
+That’s how the gin and tonic we know were invented!

 The gin and tonic has saved more Englishmen’s lives than all the doctors in the EmpireSir Winston Churchill

 One rather special gin that’s been making waves on the market is Whittaker’s gin.
-Recently, I joined the gin distillery tour at Whittaker’s Distillery to find out all about this exciting family-run Yorkshire business.
+Recently, I joined the best gin distillery tour at Whittaker’s Distillery to find out all about this exciting family-run Yorkshire business.

-A superb gin distillery tour
+A superb Yorkshire gin distillery tour

 Trusting in the gods of Satnav, I set off from Harrogate, heading north for a spot of adventure with a side order of my favourite spirit.